vagcosta/ElfCommerce/README.md

   <img src="https://img.shields.io/badge/MySQL-5.7.+-blue.svg">
 </p>

-An open source ecommerce dashboard written in ReactJS + ExpressJS.
-Manage your online business in one place.
+ElfCommerce is an open source ecommerce dashboard written in ReactJS + ExpressJS and curretly under active development.
+The goal of this project is to provide a data-driven backoffice solution for SMEs.
+It will allow yout to manage your inventory, orders, supply chain, shipments, payments and everything else in one place with intuitive UI.

+Please join me to work on this special project together.
+I'm looking for volunteers:
+ - Coders: React, Node
+ - UX designers
+ - Supply Chain domain experts

-## Suitable for
+## ElfCommerce is suitable for

+- Online store businesses
 - Retail businesses
 - F&B businesses
 - Importers & Exporters